department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/compensation.md

 -----

-### How do I get compensation?
+### How do I apply for compensation?

-You’ll need to fill out an application for benefits.
+First you’ll need to fill out an application for benefits.
 The application you fill out will depend on your survivor status.

-#### If you’re a surviving spouse or child,

-Fill out an Application for DIC, Death Pension, and/or Accrued Benefits (VA Form 21P-534EZ). <br>
+**If you’re a surviving spouse or child,** fill out an Application for DIC, Death Pension, and/or Accrued Benefits (VA Form 21P-534EZ). <br>

 [Download VA Form 21P-534EZ](https://www.vba.va.gov/pubs/forms/VBA-21P-534EZ-ARE.pdf).

-#### If you’re a surviving parent,

-Fill out an Application for Dependency and Indemnity Compensation by Parent(s) (VA Form 21-535). <br>
+**If you’re a surviving parent,** fill out an Application for Dependency and Indemnity Compensation by Parent(s) (VA Form 21-535). <br>

 [Download VA Form 21-535](https://www.vba.va.gov/pubs/forms/VBA-21-535-ARE.pdf).

-**You can apply for this benefit in 1 of 3 ways:**
+#### You can apply for this benefit in any of these ways:

 - Mail the form to the Pension Management Center for your state <br>
 [Find your PMC](/pension/pension-management-center/).